 In an asset sale, you sell specific business assets, such as equipment, inventory, goodwill, and customer lists.
 You may retain certain liabilities depending on how the deal is structured.

-In a stock sale, you sell your ownership interests in the business entity itself.
+In a stock sale, you sell your ownership interests in the business entity itself by transferring stock certificates, thereby avoiding the transfer of the corporation’s ownership.
 Buyers purchasing the entity generally assume both assets and liabilities.
 The choice between these structures affects tax consequences and liability exposure and should be evaluated with legal and tax advisors.

 Do I Have to Disclose Problems With My Business?